PIE: Performance Interval Estimation for Free-Form Generation Tasks: Findings

+We now summarize 6 key empirical findings from evaluating PIE over 11 free-form generation tasks, 15 metrics, and 2 backbone LLMs.
+Rather than focus solely on point estimates or preference judgments, our experiments jointly assess the prediction of continuous evaluation scores and their associated uncertainty.
+We organize the results to study key properties of PIE, including feasibility, sample efficiency, metric-dependent behavior, and robustness across estimation techniques and models. \textbf{PIE is feasible} Across datasets and target metrics, CE-based regression achieves an average CRPS of 0.10, RMSE of 0.16, and PC of 0.34 (Tables~\ref{tab:benchmark_crps}, \ref{tab:benchmark_rmse}, and~\ref{tab:benchmark_corr}), indicating that simple confidence features support useful prediction of continuous quality scores and calibrated uncertainty at inference time.
+This holds both for derived evaluation metrics and for human ratings (Table~\ref{tab:direct_assessment}).
+Performance also stabilizes with as few as 16 labeled examples, suggesting PIE can be practical when annotation budgets are small.

-\textbf{Only 16 training instances are required for the CE-Reg's test loss to stabilize.} As long-form gold references can be expensive to collect, it is important to understand how sample-efficient these performance prediction methods would be.
+\textbf{PIE supports sample-efficient predictors} As free-form gold references can be expensive to collect, it is important to understand how sample-efficient these methods would be.
 To answer that, we vary the size of the training set from as few as 4 instances and doubling up to the full training data size for CE-Reg.
-For RF-LLMaaJ we limit up to 16 instances.
-CE-Reg achieves close to our best observed accuracy with remarkably few labeled examples: Figure~\ref{fig:train_size_plot} shows that RMSE converges after just 16 training instances across all datasets.
-Even when matched to RF-LLMaaJ’s maximum of 16 in-context examples (Table~\ref{tab:sample_table}), CE-Reg delivers substantially lower error.
-Although performance varies slightly across datasets, the convergence point is consistent, demonstrating that this regression approach to performance prediction can be effectively trained with a modest sample size, making it easy to collect training data even for out-of-domain tasks and mitigating potential domain differences.
+For RF-LLMaaJ, we limit up to 16 instances.
+CE-Reg achieves close to our best observed accuracy using few labeled examples: Figure~\ref{fig:train_size_plot} shows that CRPS converges after just 16 training instances across all datasets.
+Even when compared to RF-LLMaaJ’s maximum of 16 in-context examples (Table~\ref{tab:sample_table}), CE-Reg delivers substantially lower error.
+Although performance varies slightly across datasets, the convergence point is consistent.
+This shows that the regression approach can be effectively trained with a small sample size, making it easy to collect training data even for out-of-domain tasks to mitigate potential domain differences.

-\textbf{CE-Reg outperforms RF-LLMaaJ.} In Tables~\ref{tab:benchmark_rmse} and~\ref{tab:benchmark_crps}, CE-Reg methods achieve RMSEs averaging in the 0.14–0.15 range and reaching 0.35 at worst, depending on the task metric.
-Meanwhile, RF-LLMaaJ incurs much larger errors (averaging around 0.29, 0.85 at worst).
-Similarly, CE-Reg attains CRPS values between 0.07–0.12 averaged over task metrics, compared to about 0.21 for RF-LLMaaJ.
-Interestingly, most methods exhibit an over-confidence (intervals are too narrow) in ACE (95\%) (Appendix \ref{tab:benchmark_ace}), with verbalized CE-Reg producing ACEs of –0.89 and –0.79 and RF-LLMaaJ yielding ACEs of –0.51 and –0.52, while only some of the consistency-based features come close to nominal coverage (e.g. DegMat ACE: –0.16).
-Notably, this pattern largely reflects our use of RandomForest regression: substituting a XGBoost model markedly improves ACE, albeit at the expense of other performance metrics (see Figure \ref{fig:radar_plots} in Appendix).
-In addition, Judge scores and human ratings in the BiGGen-Bench-Results dataset yield similar performance, indicating our baselines generalize beyond evaluation metrics.